prakhar-singh09/prakhar-singh09/README.md

 </div>

-- 🔭 I’m Final year student at <a href="https://www.glbitm.org//" target="_blank">GLBITM</a>, Greater Noida
+- 🔭 I’m Full Stack Web Developer.

-- 🌱 I’m currently Working on MERN stack and Generative AI.
+- 🌱 I’m Associate Software Engineer at Cyfuture India Pvt Ltd.

 - 🤝 I'm availble for freelancing.

-- 📝 Talk to me about JavaScript.
+- 📝 Talk to me about JavaScript, Backend, APIs, Scalable Systems.

 - 💬 Connect with Me on <a href="https://www.linkedin.com/in/prakhar-singh09/" target="_blank">LinkedIn</a>